abdullahmaz/brandmate/README.md

 ## 🙏 Acknowledgments

+- Meta AI for Llama 3.2 3B Instruct model
-- OpenAI for the GPT-OSS model
+- PromptHero for the OpenJourney model
 - Hugging Face for the model hosting and transformers library
+- Supabase for the database platform
-- Stability AI for Stable Diffusion
+- AWS for S3 cloud storage
 - The React and FastAPI communities
 - ShadCN for the beautiful UI components
+- Vercel for the design inspiration